Physical crystallography before X-rays: Luminescence

 Luminescence is the non-thermal emission of visible light by a substance; an example is the emission of visible light by minerals in response to irradiation by ultraviolet light.
-The term luminescence was first used by Eilhard Wiedemann in 1888; he stated that luminescence was separate from thermal radiation, and he distinguished six different forms of luminescence according to their excitation, for example photoluminescence, electroluminescence, etc.
+The term luminescence was first used by Eilhard Wiedemann in 1888; he stated that luminescence was separate from thermal radiation, and he distinguished six different forms of luminescence according to their excitation.

-Fluorescence is luminescence which occurs during the irradiation of a substance by electromagnetic radiation; fluorescent materials generally cease to glow nearly immediately when the radiation source stops.
+Fluorescence is luminescence which occurs during the irradiation of a substance by electromagnetic radiation; fluorescent materials stop emitting light nearly immediately after the irradiation is halted, except in the case of certain materials exhibiting delayed fluorescence (e.g., TADF, TTA).
 The term fluorescence was coined by George Stokes in 1852, and was derived from the behavior of fluorite when exposed to ultraviolet light.

 Phosphorescence is long-lived luminescence; phosphorescent materials continue to emit light for some time after the radiation stops.
 In 1857 Edmond Becquerel invented the phosphoroscope, and in a detailed study of phosphorescence and fluorescence, showed that the duration of phosphorescence varies by substance, and that phosphorescence in solids is due to the presence of finely dispersed foreign substances.
 Becquerel suggested that fluorescence is simply phosphorescence of a very short duration.
 The most prominent phosphorescent material for 130 years was ZnS doped with Cu^{+}, or later Co^{2+}, ions.
 The material was discovered in 1866 by Théodore Sidot who succeeded in growing tiny ZnS crystals by a sublimation method.

+Some additional kinds of luminescence from crystals can arise from energy sources other than electromagnetic radiation.